 For all dual degrees, the Law School and the joint department or school each reduce the number of required credits in recognition of the students' coursework completed in the joint discipline.
-JD/MBA, JD/MD, JD/MEM, JD/MPP, and JD/MTS candidates must complete 72 law credits, rather than the 84 law credits required for JD-only candidates.
+Students who matriculate as JD/MBA, JD/MD, JD/MEM, JD/MPP, and JD/MTS candidates prior to summer 2013 must complete 72 law credits, rather than the 84 law credits required for JD-only candidates.
+Students who matriculate on or after summer 2013 must earn 75 law credits instead.
 The Fuqua School of Business, the Medical School, the Nicholas School of the Environment, the Sanford Institute for Public Policy Studies, and the Divinity School reduce their degree requirements in similar fashion.
 (For details regarding the non-law credit requirements for a specific dual degree program, please visit the web site of the particular University department or school involved.)
 Dual degree candidates generally save a full year of study that would otherwise be required if they earned their two degrees consecutively.

 Submit a JD application to the Law School and indicate your intention to apply for the dual degree on that form.
 Concurrently, submit your application to the Sanford School of Public Policy for the MPP.
 Follow their directions to indicate that you are also applying to the Law School.

 It is also possible to matriculate into one degree program at Duke and apply to the other during the first year of study.

 Each school will complete its normal application review process, and you will receive separate decisions for each degree.
 These processes run on different timelines, so you are not guaranteed to receive the decisions at the same time.

 If you are admitted to both degrees, you may choose where to begin your studies at Duke.
 Please be sure to notify the schools of your decision so that they can manage their classes appropriately.